raddevon/WordPress-Starter-Theme/README.md

 3. Flexible grid from [Chris Coyier](https://twitter.com/chriscoyier)
 4. Media Queries for mobile and tablets ready to populate
 5. Removed comments from pages
-6. Compass & SCSS with plenty of mixins ready to go
+6. Compass & SASS with plenty of mixins ready to go
 7. Much much more

 ### Suggested Plugins